-The law that governs firearms offences in Queensland, as well as the ownership, use and sale of firearms, is the Weapons Act 1990.
-Additional offences that relate to the use of a firearm are in the Criminal Code 1899.
+The law that governs the ownership, use and sale of firearms in Queensland is the Weapons Act 1990.
+This act also contains offences relating to firearms.
+Offences that relate to the use of a firearm are also contained in the Criminal Code 1899.

-Under that law, you can only have a firearm if you are a licensed dealer or hold a permit and you get your firearm from a licensed dealer, a police officer, or under another lawful authority.
-The same applies to selling or otherwise disposing of a firearm.
+Under section 36 of the Weapons Act 1990, a person can only have a firearm if they are a licensed dealer or hold a permit and get the firearm from a licensed dealer.

-Penalties for offences are based on the category of the weapon and range from $2,356 or 6 months in prison to $11,780 and 2 years in prison.
-If you have 5 or more weapons these penalties can increase up to a maximum of 13 years in prison.
+Penalties for offences are based on the category of the weapon and range from $2,356 or six months imprisonment to $11,780 and two years imprisonment.
+If you have five or more weapons these penalties can increase up to a maximum of 13 years in prison.